 The particulars of any arrangement that exists for consultation with, or representation by the members of the public in relation to the formulation of its policy or implementation thereof.

 AERB has a secretariat and the work is organised through its Divisions.
-(Pl. see the organization chart in item iii).
+(Pl. see the ORGANISATION CHART OF AERB in item iii).
 AERB publishes Newsletter quarterly and an Annual Report.
 The press releases are issued highlighting the important activities and events connected with the functioning of AERB.
 The Secretary, AERB is responsible for interaction with the public and the media.

 While there is no formal mechanism or arrangement for consultation with the members of the public in the formulation or implementation of its policy, the AERB duly takes into account the views expressed by members of the public through media, etc. Depending on their relative importance, these are discussed in the various committees of the AERB including the Board.

 A statement of the boards, councils, committees and other bodies consisting of two or more persons constituted as its part or for the purpose of its advice, and as to whether meetings of those boards, councils, committees and other bodies are open to the public, or the minutes of such meetings are accessible for public;